Add Up (Sum) Entire Columns or Rows in Excel

 The formula will be in the form of.

 Add up Multiple Columns or Rows at Once

 To sum columns or rows at the same time, use a formula of the form: =sum(A:B) or =sum(1:2).
 Remember that you can also use the keyboard shortcuts CTRL + SPACE to select an entire column or SHIFT + SPACE an entire row.
 Then, while holding down SHIFT, use the arrow keys to select multiple rows.

 To sum Non-Contiguous Columns or Rows at Once, enter the separate ranges (columns or rows) separated by commas:

 Sum Everything Except the Header

-  To see this, select a cell in a blank column.
-Then you use the shortcut: CTRL + Down Arrow to navigate to the last row in the worksheet.
+To see how many rows Excel has, select a cell in a blank column then you use the shortcut: CTRL + Down Arrow to navigate to the last row in the worksheet.